Can You do Nothing for 3 Minutes?

 It’s getting harder to sit still.
 To watch the sky, or sit with our thoughts.
 It’s as if we’ve become allergic to space and we have to fill it, with noise, with TV, with food, with chatter.

 But ultimately we don’t feel good when we fill in all the gaps.
 We start to feel stifled and unsettled, exhausted by our own minds whose wheels are spinning 24/7.
 We can’t find peace because we’ve drowned it out for so long we’ve forgotten where to look for it again.

 Every Tuesday night I lead a meditation class where people come to re-find peace.
-To learn to sit quietly, counting their breaths or trying 5 finger qigong, they sit in candle lit silence and begin their own journey into meditation.
+To learn to sit quietly, counting their breaths or softly practicing mantra meditation, they sit in candle lit quiet and begin their personal journey into meditation.

 A Comfortable Silence

 Some of us are already friends and some of us newly met, yet we sit and say nothing.
 And in that silence where we all share the common purpose of re-connecting with our still place we are relaxed and at ease with each other.

 Teaching others to do nothing has helped me enter more deeply into my own meditation practice.
 It’s said that we teach best what we most need to know and helping others relax and quiet their minds has helped me journey deeper into a contemplative space I have come to treasure.